Bricktech2000/Notes/notes/binary search tree.md

 > given a [[tree]] root node $n$ and a value $v$ to be removed,
 >
 > 1. _find_ the node with value $v$ in the [[tree]] $n$
-> 2. replace value of the node with value $v$ with the value of its _successor_ if it exists
+> 2. replace the value of the node with value $v$ with the value of its _successor_ if it exists
 > 3. _remove_ the successor node if it exists (recursively if desired)

 > **procedure** _finding the successor of a node in a [[binary search tree]]_